In-distribution adversarial attacks on object recognition models using gradient-free search: Generating nearby views for Natural Image Datasets

-One of the major challenges in extending our results to natural image datasets is generating natural images in the vicinity of a correctly classified image by slightly modifying the camera parameters.
-To do so for ImageNet is equivalent to novel view synthesis (NVS) from single images, which has been a long standing challenging task in computer vision.
+ImageNet contains only one viewpoint per object.
+While several variations of ImageNet have been proposed by adding noise in the form of corruptions and perturbations~\cite{hendrycks2019benchmarking}, these variations are designed to study the impact of out-of-distribution shifts on object recognition models.
+Like these variations, our camera manipulations correspond to transforming input images to study its impact on object recognition models.
+However, the key difference is that our work focuses on in-distribution adversarial examples, due to which these datasets designed for out-of-distribution shifts cannot be repurposed for our experiments.
+Thus, a major challenge in extending our results to ImageNet is generating natural images in the vicinity of a correctly classified image by slightly modifying the camera parameters.
+To do so for ImageNet is equivalent to novel view synthesis (NVS) from single images, which has been a long-standing challenging task in computer vision.
 However, recent advances in NVS enable us to extend our method to natural image datasets like ImageNet~\cite{yoon2020novel, zhou2016view, wiles2020synsin, tucker2020single}.

 To generate new views in the vicinity of ImageNet images, we rely on a single-view synthesis model based on multi-plane images (MPI)~\cite{tucker2020single}.
 The MPI model takes as input an image and the $(x,y,z)$ offsets which describe camera movement along the X, Y and Z axes.
 Note that unlike our renderer, it cannot introduce changes to the camera Look At, Up Vector, Field of View or lighting changes.
+An important limitation of this approach is that any noise added by the MPI model in image generation is a confounding variable which we cannot account for.
+This further highlights the importance of our rendered and Co3D experiments as these experiments do not suffer from such noise.